-- 2 Display the contents of the DVD in Windows Explorer. - 3 Open the EFI Cut Server folder, and double-click the AUTORUN application file. - 4 Follow the on-screen instructions to complete the installation. - 5 Install the Cut Server license on a computer that is running the Fiery XF server software.
+- 1 Insert the software DVD into the DVD-ROM drive of a Windows computer. - 2 Display the contents of the DVD. - 3 Open the Fiery Cut Server folder, and double-click the AUTORUN application file. - 4 Follow the on-screen instructions to complete the installation. - 5 Install the Cut Server license on a computer that is running the Fiery XF server software.